- What is a spam filter?

 A spam email is considered an unsolicited, irrelevant email, sent in bulk to a list of people.
 Spam filters are programs created and used to identify unwanted or unsolicited emails and prevent them from reaching inboxes.
 Major ISPs like Google and Yahoo! have built-in spam filters and filtering processes to ensure their users are protected from “junk” email.

-Fortunately, there are some guidelines and tips to follow in order to safeguard your emails from being as spam.
+Fortunately, there are some guidelines and tips to follow to safeguard your emails from being considered as spam.

 #1 Optimize your subject Line

-Have a sweet email subject to attract attention: Making someone open the email is 50% of the job.
-It is okay to keep the subject line generic instead of over-promising which may seem too far-fetched.
+Have a sweet email subject to attract attention: Making someone open the email is more than 50% of your work; solid copywriting is essential.
+It is okay to keep the subject line generic instead of over-promising, which may seem too far-fetched.

 Don’t use “spammy”-like words or phrases, capital words, and excessive punctuation.
-Using them in your email can trigger a spam filter particularly if they are found in the email subject line.
-Check following examples of subjects that could create a spammy essence to your email:
+Using them in your email can trigger a spam filter, particularly if they are found in the email subject line.
+Check the following examples of subjects that could create a spammy essence to your email:

-Also, avoid deceptive subject lines or misleading claims as this is also a true spam tactic.
+Also, avoid deceptive subject lines or misleading claims as this is also a valid spam tactic.
 Needless to mention that it creates a bad user experience in any way!
-For instance, avoid using the trick to start the subject line with “Re:” or “Fwd:” in order to suggest an ongoing communication with the sender.
-Since it is an automated email, it is easily recognized as not a manual, personalized response.
+For instance, avoid using the trick to start the subject line with “Re:” or “Fwd:” to suggest an ongoing communication with the sender.
+Since it is an automated email, it is easily recognised as not a manual, personalised response.

 #2 Be careful with your body content

-The same principles with the email subject line are valid for the body content as well.
-Copywriting that makes people want to take action is both simple and compelling.
+The same principles that apply to an email subject apply to the body content as well.
+Copywriting that makes readers want to take action should be both simple and compelling.
 To make your writing sound more personable and relatable, use casual language, colloquial expressions, and even personal anecdotes.
 Here is what to have in mind when writing your content:

-Be careful not to use excessively your keywords.
-Otherwise, over-optimizing your email with keywords, can be harmful to user experience and trigger a spam filter.
+- Be careful not to use excessively your keywords.
+Otherwise, over-optimising your email with keywords, can be harmful to user experience and trigger a spam filter.

-Don’t include too many links to your landing destinations and link only to legitimate sites with reputable domains.
-Linking to a spammy website is a sure way to get a bad reputation.
+- Don’t include too many links to your landing destinations and link only to legitimate sites with reputable domains.
+Linking to a spammy website is a guaranteed way to get a bad reputation.

-Be short and to the point: No one is going to read a really long email.
+- Be short and to the point: No one is going to read a long email.
 Content must be brief and straightforward.
 Too much copy is another red flag for spam filters.

-Before sending the email, always make a final proofreading.
+- Before sending the email, always do a final proofreading.
 Spelling mistakes aren’t just unprofessional – they’re actually a spam trigger, too.

 #3 Irregular email format

-Remember to avoid using invisible text, i.e. a white font on top of a white background.
-This is actually pretty serious as this is a common trick that spammers use.
-This is like an instant red flag for spam filters!
+Also, remember to refrain from shady tactics like using invisible text, i.e. a white font on top of a white background.
+These kinds of tactics are an instant red flag for spam filters!